ThomasDaheim/GPXEditor/README.md

 * add TestFX UI test cases
 * add task handling for long running activities
+* converting routing results into route waypoints (optionally) so that it can be converted into tracks (for those of us who perfer tracks)
+* support for available garmin offline maps
 * ... any other features from GPS-Track-Analyse.NET that are useful for menu